-The decline in import volumes and the consistent growth of UK produced consumption has resulted in the share of sawn softwood consumption supplied by UK producers to climb to an estimated 41% in 2011, from 26% in 2007.
+The decline in import volumes and the consistent growth of UK produced consumption has resulted in the share of sawn softwood consumption supplied by UK producers climbing to 41% in 2011, from 26% in 2007.
 It is believed that this share for UK production will probably fall back a little should markets begin to achieve better rates of growth in the next few years and sawn softwood volumes return to higher levels.